MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/Microsoft.Graph.Education.md

 The underlying administrativeUnit for this school.

 ### [Set-MgEducationUserAssignmentSubmissionUpResourceFolder](Set-MgEducationUserAssignmentSubmissionUpResourceFolder.md)
-Invoke function setUpResourcesFolder
+Invoke action setUpResourcesFolder

 ### [Set-MgEducationUserAssignmentUpResourceFolder](Set-MgEducationUserAssignmentUpResourceFolder.md)
-Invoke function setUpResourcesFolder
+Invoke action setUpResourcesFolder

 ### [Set-MgEducationUserUserByRef](Set-MgEducationUserUserByRef.md)
 The directory user corresponding to this user.